BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 --> Note, the phantom can be used as well in Geant4 or any other software enabling importation of such STL files.

 - Add references
+- 50% percentile, weight, age, etc...
+- Create a read me as the ICRP example for Geant4.

 ### STL-based phantoms